For comprehensive information (e.g. nutrition, medicinal values, recipes, history, harvesting tips, etc.) please check out our Purslane PDF magazine.

 Purslane is a succulent annual trailing plant that grows in many countries because it thrives in poor soil.
 It can be eaten as a cooked vegetable and is great to use in salads, soups, stews or any dish you wish to sprinkle it over.
 It is also antibacterial, antiscorbutic, depurative, diuretic and febrifuge.
 The leaves are a very rich source of omega-3 fatty acids which prevents heart attacks and strengthens the immune system.

-Purslane tends to be trailing plant and can grow to 10 cm in height.
+Purslane tends to be trailing plant and they tend to grow at least 30 cm (12”) long.

 This wild edible plant is often found thriving in the cracks of sidewalks and driveways even during summer's heat.
 It often pops up in container gardens, flowerbeds, gardens, fields, waste ground and roadside.